Toronto Sex Doll Brothel Closed Before It Ever Opened For Business

-Toronto almost made history with the first sex doll brothel in North America, but due to public opposition, zoning laws, and reportedly some serious concerns regarding how the dolls would be maintained and prepared for their next client.
-The sex doll brothel was set to open on September 8, in the North York Plaza.
+Toronto almost made history with the first sex doll brothel in North America, but due to public opposition, zoning laws, and reportedly some serious concerns regarding how the dolls would be maintained and prepared for their next client, it may never happen.
+The sex doll brothel was set to open on September 8 in the North York Plaza.
 Toronto City News reported that there will be no negotiations or challenges to the regulation invoked to shut the business down to try to resurrect the grand-opening taking place.
-Instead the owner of the building has agreed to cancel the lease and end the agreement as amicably as possible.
+Instead, the owner of the building has agreed to cancel the lease and end the agreement as amicably as possible.

-The company’s website states that the Aura Dolls brothel will no longer operate out of 4632 Yonge Street effective immediately due to decades-old bylaw.
+The company’s website states that the Aura Dolls brothel will no longer operate out of 4632 Yonge Street effective immediately due to a decades-old bylaw.
 Councilman John Filion reached out to neighbors of the North York Plaza, telling them he met with the city staff to discuss the legalities of whether a sex doll brothel could actually conduct business in the area due to a large number of complaints received ahead of its scheduled opening.

 Aura Dolls brothel will no longer operate out of 4632 Yonge Street thanks, in part, to a decades-old bylaw. https://t.co/dtT96v3rj0